tom-and-the-toothfairies/pathways/doc/FEATURES.md

 ### Testing
 Currently, this feature can only be tested manually.
 Visit the [homepage].
-Click the `Choose File` button and select a file.
+Click the `Choose File` button and select a file (`panacea/test/fixtures/ddis.pml` for example).
 The chosen file should appear as selected.
+If you have selected the file suggested above, you should see `ddis.pml` beside the file selection button.

 ## PML File Loading - Complete